 This program includes the best of Cusco, the Sacred Valley and the spectacular 4 Day Inca Trail offering travellers a wonderful combination of scenery including magnificent mountains, fauna and flora, subtropical vegetation and amazing Inca ruins.

 This afternoon we collect you from your hotel and taken on a Group City Tour of Cusco.
 You will visit the most important sites: The Cathedral, Koricancha “Temple of the Sun”, Tambomachay “Temple of the Water”, Qenqo and Sacsayhuaman.
 The tour lasts around 4 hours and ends in the Plaza de Armas.
-Overnight in Cusco (we include a 3-star hotel).
+Overnight in Cusco.

 Cusco – Sacred Valley